Support for those affected by BC’s wildfires

-British Columbians have seen record wildfires over the past year.
+British Columbians have seen record wildfires in recent years.
 Many have had to evacuate their homes and stay in temporary shelters.
 Understandably, many people suffered fear, anxiety and loss from what may have been the most stressful event they have dealt with.

 The stress and trauma of dealing with a natural disaster emergency can have a lasting impact on your mental health.
 Feelings of sadness, anxiety or anger are common, and it’s normal to be affected months or even years after.

-The good news is that talking can help, and so can simple tools to help you rebuild your mental health.
-If you’ve been having a hard time recovering from a last year’s wildfires, or have noticed signs that someone close to you may be struggling, call the Talk in Tough Times tele-health program at 1-877-427-4884 or visit the Facebook page.
+The good news is that there are simple tools that can help you rebuild your mental health.
+If you’ve been having a hard time recovering from a last year’s wildfires, or have noticed signs that someone close to you may be struggling, you may be interested in Bounce Back.

 Or for help 24 hours a day: